osm-search/Nominatim/docs/api/Details.md

 * `accept-language=<browser language string>`

-Preferred language order for showing search results, overrides the value specified in the "Accept-Language" HTTP header.
+Preferred language order for showing result, overrides the value specified in the "Accept-Language" HTTP header.
 Either use a standard RFC2616 accept-language string or a simple comma-separated list of language codes.